 Add Green Tea to Enhance Weight Loss

 When you have sushi at an Asian restaurant, you may want to add green tea to your order.
 This type of tea may help with weight loss by increasing metabolism and fat burning slightly, according to a study published in Physiology & Behavior in 2008.
 Another study, published in the Journal of the American College of Nutrition in 2010, found similar results and noted that green tea may also be beneficial for lowering your cholesterol.
-The increase in weight loss is relatively small, however, or about an extra 5 to 10 pounds over the course of eight weeks, depending on the study.
+The increase in weight loss varied between an extra 5 to 10 pounds over the course of eight weeks, depending on the study.

 The Best Types of Sushi for Weight Loss